DOE-Project-CSC-450/Back-End/README.md

 ## Frontend:
 http://localhost:3000/

-# Notes for frontend team
+# Notes for Frontend team
 I have set and format the backend api for the frontend to easily use.

 Check backend/api.serializers.py to see all the available variables inside ''.
 For example: 'SpectralSearchID'